psychemedia/sin-eater-resources/src/_missed_opportunities_pre-1830.md

 In the hands of a storyteller, however, we might be able to weave a story that develops the notion of "half-eaten" bread, perhaps suggesting that not even a sin-eater would absolve the groom of the sin of spurning a woman he was perhaps previously betrothed to!

---- BELOW HERE IS WIP ---
+## Further Channelling of *Popular Antiquities*

-In both the [*Morning Herald (London)*](https://www.britishnewspaperarchive.co.uk/viewer/bl/0002408/18221102/016/0003) and the [*English Chronicle and Whitehall Evening Post*](https://www.britishnewspaperarchive.co.uk/viewer/bl/0002631/18221102/018/0003) on Saturda, November 2nd, 1822, in a column on *"CUSTOMS AT DEATHS."*, several traditions are cited as coming from "*The Vulgar Errors* of Browne, with the interesting notes and additions of Mr. Ellis, recently published" but the text appears more correctly to come from Ellis' edited version of *Popular Antiquities*.
+In both the [*Morning Herald (London)*](https://www.britishnewspaperarchive.co.uk/viewer/bl/0002408/18221102/016/0003) and the [*English Chronicle and Whitehall Evening Post*](https://www.britishnewspaperarchive.co.uk/viewer/bl/0002631/18221102/018/0003) on Saturday, November 2nd, 1822, in a column on *"CUSTOMS AT DEATHS."*, several traditions are cited as coming from "*The Vulgar Errors* of Browne, with the interesting notes and additions of Mr. Ellis, recently published" but the text appears more correctly to come from Ellis' edited version of *Popular Antiquities*.

 > The "Vulgar Errors" of Browne, with the interesting notes and additions of Mr. Ellis, recently published, furnish us with a curious detail of the various customs formerly observed at deaths, and several of which are yet retained in different parts of England.
 The article, as given in the work, is prolix, and contains some extraneous matter, which we think might have been omitted with advantage.
 In the following extracts we have selected only the parts most entertaining: they are ranged under several heads, as— "The Passing-Bell," "Watching The Dead," "Setting Salt or Candles on the Body," "The carrying of Torches and Lights," "Funeral Sermons," &c.

 This sections all appear under the same name, and in related form, in *Popular Antiquities*.

 ```{admonition} The Passing Bell (or "Soul Bell")
 :class: dropdown